-46. Research Students are entitled to a maximum of eight weeks' vacation leave (including public holidays) in a year without applying for an interruption of study.
+Time taken as vacation leave is included within the prescribed period of study.
 Students must seek approval for vacation leave from their supervisor and the School Postgraduate Office.
-Visa restrictions may also apply in the case of International students.
+Visa restrictions may also apply in the case of international students.

 Grounds for the Award of Doctoral and MPhil Research Degrees